micmejia/bible-dump/AMPC/Mark/Mark 9.md

-And a cloud threw a shadow upon them, and a voice came out of the cloud, saying, This is My Son, the [[^d]most dearworthy] Beloved One.
-Be [^e]constantly listening to _and_ obeying Him!
+And a cloud threw a shadow upon them, and a voice came out of the cloud, saying, This is My Son, the [most dearworthy] Beloved One.
+Be constantly listening to _and_ obeying Him!